patrickfreed/evg.el/README.md

 # evergreen

 A frontend for the [Evergreen CI system](https://github.com/evergreen-ci/evergreen), implemented as an Emacs package.
-The controls and appearance take heavy inspiration from [`magit`](https://github.com/magit/magit), [`dired`](https://www.gnu.org/software/emacs/manual/html_node/emacs/Dired.html), and, of course, the Evergreen web UI itself.
+The keybindings and appearance take heavy inspiration from [`magit`](https://github.com/magit/magit), [`dired`](https://www.gnu.org/software/emacs/manual/html_node/emacs/Dired.html), and, of course, the Evergreen web UI itself.